 Q: In which AWS Regions is AWS Transit Gateway available?

-A: AWS Transit Gateway is available in US East (Virginia), US East (Ohio), US West (Oregon), US West (Northern California), AWS GovCloud (US-East), AWS GovCloud (US-West), Canada (Central), South America (São Paulo), EU (Ireland), EU (London), EU (Frankfurt), EU (Paris), EU (Stockholm), Asia Pacific (Hong Kong), Asia Pacific (Mumbai), Asia Pacific (Tokyo), Asia Pacific (Singapore), Asia Pacific (Seoul), and Asia Pacific (Sydney) AWS Regions with support for other regions coming soon.
+A: AWS Transit Gateway is available in US East (Virginia), US East (Ohio), US West (Oregon), US West (Northern California), AWS GovCloud (US-East), AWS GovCloud (US-West), Canada (Central), South America (São Paulo), Africa (Cape Town), EU (Ireland), EU (Stockholm), EU (London), EU (Frankfurt), EU (Paris), EU (Milan), Middle East (Bahrain), Asia Pacific (Hong Kong), Asia Pacific (Mumbai), Asia Pacific (Tokyo), Asia Pacific (Singapore), Asia Pacific (Seoul), Asia Pacific (Sydney), Asia Pacific (Beijing), Asia Pacific (Ningxia) AWS Regions with support for other regions coming soon.

 Q: How do I control which Amazon VPCs can communicate with each other?